We know that managing company mileage is a hassle. In particular, it can be a pain to set and manage a policy for your team members’ commutes.

 Some teams struggle to understand the commuting mileage rules, while others know the rules but don’t know how to implement their policy in a fast, easy manner.

-At Everlance, we want to make managing mileage easier for everyone.
+At Everlance, we built an app that tracks mileage to make managing mileage easier for everyone.
 So, that’s why we created this guide to commuting mileage—so you can get your commute disallowance policy right.
 Let’s dive in!

 The IRS has made it very clear: Travel between home and a regular job location (e.g., main office) are never tax deductible for employees.
 As a result, these trips are generally considered ‘personal’ trips.